How to help a loved one enroll in Medicare or Medicare Advantage

 - Part B helps cover routine care, like doctor visits and preventive care.

-- Part C (also called Medicare Advantage, MA or Medigap) includes Part A and Part B benefits and:
+- Part C (also called Medicare Advantage or MA) includes Part A and Part B benefits and:

 - Often has no or low monthly premiums